ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkSetPrivateDataEXT.md

   [VkPrivateDataSlot](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPrivateDataSlot.html) specifying location of private data storage.

-- `data` is user defined data to associate the object with.
+- `data` is application-defined data to associate the object with.
 This data will be stored at `privateDataSlot`.

 ## <a href="#_description" class="anchor"></a>Description